shohag-cse-knu/D365-FO-Budget-Report-DAX-BI/README.md

-# D365-FO-Budget-Report-DAX-BI
-Sample Power BI budget vs Expenditure report for Microsoft D365 Finance & Operations (FO) using standardized DAX measures and dimensional modeling.

 # 📊 D365-FO-Budget-Report-DAX-BI

-This repository provides **anonymized sample DAX patterns** for building Budget ID wise  **Budget Vs Expenditure reports** in **Power BI**.
+Sample Power BI **Budget vs Expenditure report** for Microsoft D365 Finance & Operations (FO)  using standardized **Anonymized Sample DAX Patterns**.

-The focus of this repository is **DAX design techniques and modeling patterns**.
+This repository is dedicated to learning **DAX Design Techniques and Modeling Patterns**.
 ***
 ## 🎯 Purpose of This Repository

 *   Demonstrate **enterprise‑grade DAX patterns** for budget reporting